Mercado 4, Paraguay / Paraguái - Things to Do in Mercado 4

 Top Things to Do in Mercado 4

-Booking Tip: Visit early morning (7-9 AM) for the best selection and cooler temperatures.
-Bring cash in small denominations (Paraguayan guaraníes) and expect to pay 30-50% of the initial asking price after negotiating.
+Booking Tip: No booking required - arrive early morning (8-10 AM) for the best selection and cooler temperatures.
+Bring cash in small denominations (Guaraníes) and be prepared to negotiate prices.
+Most authentic handicrafts range from $5-50 USD depending on complexity and size.

-Booking Tip: Look for stalls with high turnover and local customers for the freshest food.
-Most items cost between $1-3 USD.
-Visit during lunch hours (11 AM-2 PM) for the widest selection of hot dishes.
+Booking Tip: No reservations needed - look for busy stalls with high turnover for the freshest food.
+Most street food items cost $1-3 USD.
+Visit during lunch hours (11 AM-2 PM) for the widest variety, and bring hand sanitizer for hygiene.

 Getting There